WHERE SHOULD YOU KEEP YOUR MONEY?

 Most people keep their money in savings accounts for their regular expenses.
-They have different accounts to keep their money organised.
+They have different accounts to keep their money organized.
 Others, especially the younger generation, don’t believe in banks.

 On contrary, there are people who are unaware of the multiple options available to keep their money organized.